RuggeroVisintin/SparkEngineWeb/README.md

 ## Examples

 You can add more examples in the [examples](./examples) folder.
-In order to correctly serve them, especially if you are having problems with CORS, see the `npm run serve:examples` command.
+To correctly serve them, especially if you experience problems with CORS, see the `npm run serve:examples` command.

-or just visit <https://ruggerovisintin.github.io/SparkEngineWeb/examples> for a ready to use version, updated to the latest release
+or just visit <https://ruggerovisintin.github.io/SparkEngineWeb/examples> for a ready-to-use version, updated to the latest release

 ## Contributing